 Agility orbs are back

 Agility orbs, a Crackdown trademark, are making a return.
 This glowing balls, hidden all around the game’s city are, depending on who you speak to, the best or the worst thing about Crackdown.
 Every orb you collect increases your character’s abilities but there are hundreds of them, many of them hidden away in hard to reach places.
 If you ask us, Crackdown has a lot to answer for with the current state of collect-athons in games.

-Crackdown 3 rumors
+Crackdown 3 rumors and news

 The rumors surrounding Crackdown 3 haven’t been so much about what will be in the game but what state the game’s development was in.

 Just before E3 2018 kicks off, rumors have emerged that Crackdown 3 may be delayed yet again, this time pushed into a 2019 release window instead of spring 2018.
 These rumors have yet to be officially confirmed and we'll be updating as soon as we hear more.

 The head of Xbox, Phil Spencer, has spoken.
 On Twitter, Spencer confirmed that there's a date locked in for the game and that there's a plan in place with more details coming soon.

 We have a plan and team is locked in on their date.
 We will talk about it more upcoming but wait won't be too long.March 23, 2018

 While Crackdown 3 is supposedly on track now, according to industry insider shinobi602, someone who’s leaks have often been right on the money, claimed earlier this year that “development was rough”.
 He added that “there's still issues but nothing like Scalebound.”
 Microsoft famously canned Scalebound earlier this year.

 There is still a lot about Crackdown 3 we don’t know but our hopes for the game are that it will plug the gaps left in the first two games.